 During the semester before the student enters a field placement, they will participate in the following process.
-Due dates for each step in the process will be communicated by the Director of Field Education in person and/or via email.
+Due dates for each step in the process will be communicated by the Director of Field Education or the instructor for the SOCW 396 course.

 - Students create an online field education profile using Exxat software.
-This profile communicates each student's preferences for client population and geographic location of the field placement, as well as letting the Director of Field Education know if the student is planning to complete a specialized certificate program.
-Students can use this program to request field placements at specific agencies. - Director of Field Education communicates with students about recommended placement sites.
-This communication may happen in person, through Zoom, by phone, or via email.
-Students can request in-person meetings with the Director of Field Education. - Students interview for field placement opportunities.
-The Director of Field Education will assist students in setting up in-person interviews with potential field agencies.
+This profile communicates each student's preferences for client population and geographic location of the field placement, as well as letting the field office know if the student is planning to complete an employment-based, distance, or Chile Welfare Education Collaborative placement.
+Students can use this program to request field placements at specific agencies. - Director of Field Education or BSW Placement Coordinator communicates with students about recommended placement sites.
+This communication may happen in person, through Zoom, by phone, or via email. - Students interview for field placement opportunities.
+The Director of Field Education or BSW Placement Coordinator will assist students in setting up in-person or virtual interviews with potential field agencies.
 Field placements are competitive and students should present themselves as they would for professional employment. - Students are offered field placement opportunities.
-When a student and an agency agree that a good fit has been found, the Director of Field Education will approve the placement and provide a Field Agreement Form for the student and Field Instructor to sign.
-If a student is not offered their first-choice placement, the Director of Field Education will assist them in setting up interviews with additional agencies, up to a total of four interviews. - Students complete all required paperwork.
+When a student and an agency agree that a good fit has been found, the Director of Field Education or BSW Placement Coordinator will approve the placement.
+If a student is not offered their first-choice placement, the Director of Field Education will assist them in setting up interviews with additional agencies, up to a total of four interviews.
+If a placement has not been obtained after the student has applied to or interviewed with four agencies, the student will be asked to meet with the Director of Field Education and their advisor to discuss barriers to entering field and develop a plan for moving forward. - Students complete all required paperwork.
 Before field placements begin, students must complete a background check through the College of Health and Human Sciences, as well as any additional requirements of the field agency.
-These can include, but are not limited to, TB tests, drug screens, and provision of immunization records and are the student's responsibility to complete and pay for as required.
+These can include, but are not limited to, TB tests, drug screens, and provision of immunization records.
+These additional requirements are the student's responsibility to complete and pay for as requested by the agency.